AdguardTeam/KnowledgeBaseVPN/docs/general/vpn-issues.md

 ## Accessing AdGuard VPN’s website

-If adguard-vpn.com is not accessible, use the mirror websites: [adguard-vpn.info](https://adguard-vpn.info/welcome.html) or [adguardvpn-help.com](https://adguardvpn-help.com/welcome.html).
+If adguard-vpn.com is not accessible, try using a [mirror website](https://adguardvpn-help.com/).

 :::info